Post job

 San Diego, CA jobs

 For more than 55 years, Family Health Centers of San Diego's (FHCSD) mission has been to provide caring, affordable, high-quality health care and supportive services to everyone, with a special commitment to uninsured, low-income and medically underserved persons.
 FHCSD is one of the top 10 largest federally qualified health centers (FQHCs) in the country.
 We operate more than 90 sites across San Diego County, including 29 primary care clinics, 23 behavioral health facilities, 10 physical rehabilitation clinics, nine dental clinics, five vision clinics, four outpatient substance use treatment programs, three mobile medical units, two mobile counseling centers, two urgent care centers, and a pharmacy.
 Our staff provides care to over 227,000 patients each year, of whom 91% are low-income and 29% are uninsured.
 FHCSD provides care to all.
 Services include, but are not limited to adult care, chronic disease management, pediatrics, comprehensive women's care including obstetrics, dental, vision, case management, physical rehabilitation, speech therapy for children, vaccinations, infectious diseases, behavioral health, substance use counseling and a host of specialty services including cardiology, podiatry, endocrinology, dermatology, among others.
 FHCSD also offers supportive services to those who are unsheltered and in need of intensive case management.
 The breadth of our clinic locations, services and programs has grown over the last five decades, making us the largest community clinic provider of health care to the uninsured in the county and one of the top 10 largest community clinic organizations in the nation.
 We are also the largest health care safety-net provider, largest school-based health care provider and the largest mental health provider in the San Diego region.
-Job Roles Using knowledge and experience as a Medical Assistant, perform telephone patient engagement as assigned by the manager using clear protocol on all calls that are transferred.
-Assess level of patients' understanding of care and assist in navigating FHCSD programs and services.
-Assist with transitional care activities for FHCSD patients.
-Collaborate with team members in supporting the population health management functions and interventions.
-Schedule appointments for patients who require more than basic information.
-Educate patients on the need for follow-up care.
-Establish Primary Care Physician (PCP), and educate on the importance of continuity of care in using PCP.
-Reinforce patient/family education provided to FHCSD patients.
-Attend staff meetings and in-services or complete make-up assignments.
-Follow FHCSD policies and procedures to ensure positive patient outcomes.
-Perform other duties as assigned.
-Requirements: A Medical Assistant diploma from an approved course required.
-High School Graduate (or GED equivalent) required.
-Or equivalent combination of education and experience that provides the skills, knowledge and ability to perform the essential job duties, and which meets any required state or federal certification requirements.
-Current American Heart Association healthcare provider CPR (BLS), or Advanced Cardiac Life Support, or Advanced Trauma Life Support, or Advance Resuscitation Training required.
-Traveling between sites and other locations is occasionally required.
-Must have a valid California driver's license, an automobile, and proof of minimum levels of car insurance as required under California law, although limits of $100,000 are recommended.
-An acceptable driving record is also required.
-California law requires all drivers to obtain a valid California driver's license within ten days of establishing residency.
-Reasonable accommodation may be provided on a case-by-case basis.
-Mileage and other reimbursement governed by policy.
-Experience/Specialized skills (including Language) At least 1 year of experience in ambulatory care setting or similar setting is highly desirable.
-Bilingual in English/ Spanish may be required.
-Ability to display cultural sensitivity and respect to ethnically and culturally diverse patient populations.
-Rewards: Job type: Regular/ Full time Competitive Salary with Excellent Benefits Retirement Plan with Employer Match Paid Time Off, Extended Sick Leave, and Paid Holidays Medical/Dental/Vision/FSA/Life Insurance Employee Discounts and Wellness Programs We are excited to share that the salary range for this position is: $25.00 - $29.20 Information on our extensive benefits package can be found here: FHCSD Wellness - Employee Hub (gobenefits.net) FHCSD provides Equal Employment Opportunities to all employees and applicants for employment and prohibits discrimination and harassment of any type without regard to race, color, religion, age, sex, national origin, disability status, sexual orientation, gender identity or expression, or any other characteristic protected by federal, state, or local laws.
+Job Roles Attends in-services or completes make-up assignments.
+Consistently follows Policies and Procedures to ensure positive patient outcomes.
+Handles laboratory specimens appropriately.
+Keeps sites in compliance with TJC, DHS, CHDP, and Medi-Cal Managed Care Requirements.
+Performs other duties as assigned.
+Performs Waive Testing and Phlebotomy.
+Requirements: At least 1 year of experience in an ambulatory care setting or similar setting is highly desirable.
+Current American Heart Association healthcare provider CPR (BLS), or Advanced Cardiac Life Support, Advanced Trauma Life Support, or Advanced Resuscitation Training required.
+High School graduate or equivalent.
+Medical Assistant diploma from an approved course.
+Experience/Specialized skills (including Language) Bilingual in English/ Spanish preferred.
+Rewards: Job type: Regular Full Time Competitive Salary with Excellent Benefits Retirement Plan with Employer Match Paid Time Off, Extended Sick Leave and Paid Holidays Medical/Dental/Vision/FSA/Life Insurance Employee Discounts and Wellness Programs We are excited to share that the salary range for this position is: $26.00 - $30.34 Information on our extensive benefits package can be found here: FHCSD Wellness - Employee Hub (gobenefits.net) FHCSD provides Equal Employment Opportunities to all employees and applicants for employment and prohibits discrimination and harassment of any type without regard to race, color, religion, age, sex, national origin, disability status, sexual orientation, gender identity or expression, or any other characteristic protected by federal, state, or local laws.
 This policy applies to all terms and conditions of employment, including recruiting, hiring, placement, promotion, termination, transfer, leave of absence, compensation, and training.

 • Medical Assistant